OV-chipkaart: Anonymous OV-chipkaart

 The anonymous OV-chipkaart (Dutch: anonieme OV-chipkaart) is a reusable, credit-card-sized card for passengers who travel more frequently.
 It is sold at public transport ticket machines and service counters for a one-time fee, normally €7.50.
 Unlike the disposable version, it can be used as a stored-value card: users travel on pre-loaded credit and pay per kilometer.
 The credit balance (saldo) of the card is "topped up" at vending machines at stations or shops.
 It can be used on all modes of transport and with all transport operators immediately after loading credit.
 For travel on pre-loaded credit on NS trains, however, cards purchased at vending machines of other transport operators must first be activated once at an NS ticket machine by adding credit to the balance.
-An anonymous OV-chipkaart must have a minimum credit balance of €4 for travel on buses, trams and metros and €20 for trains in order to be able to "check in" at a ticket barrier or card reader at the beginning of the journey (which the system takes as a deposit during the journey).
+An anonymous OV-chipkaart must have a minimum credit balance of €4 for travel on most buses and all trams and metros and €20 for trains operated by NS in order to be able to "check in" at a ticket barrier or card reader at the beginning of the journey (which the system takes as a deposit during the journey).
 The appropriate journey price is calculated when checking out at the end of each journey.
 The card is transferable between persons, although only one person can use an anonymous OV-chipkaart at any one time.

 Anonymous cards can also be used to store a limited number of non-personalized travel products, such as one-hour or day passes for specific public transport systems.
 For example, the Amsterdam public transport operator GVB offers day passes valid for up to seven days which can be loaded on an anonymous card or purchased on a disposable card, but season tickets can be loaded only on a personal OV-chipkaart.